 Web servers set a time limit on how long a script can run.
 This is done to prevent the web server from abuse.
 Since WordPress is made up of PHP scripts, each script has to run completely within the set time limit.

 This time limit is usually 30 seconds, and in most cases, this is more than enough time for a script to run.
 However, if a PHP script runs for longer than the set time limit, PHP cuts short the execution.
-It then returns the fatal error: maximum execution time exceeded message.
+It then returns the fatal error: maximum execution time exceeded message as seen in the image below.

 The Quick Fix (stop seeing the error and get your site back online)